 That time even my daughter stayed in a hotel, saying she didn't want to live where her mother had died.
 That time I still lived in the old house.

-"It's moving," Choti gasps and clutches a ladybug stuffed toy that also looks like a pillow.
+"It's moving," Choti gasps and clutches a ladybug stuffed toy looking like a pillow.
 The gecko, with its unblinking, soulless red eyes, dashes behind the white tube light, and Choti squeals.
 To distract her I give her a package I've hidden under the sofa, since she doesn't seem interested in searching for her present as she's always done.